dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 is an opportunity to start a second life.

-Residents of Second Life craft all kinds of virtual goods: clothing, vehicles, houses, sculptures, gadgets, artwork - anything that can be modeled in 3D.
+Residents of Second Life craft all kinds of virtual goods: clothing, vehicles, houses, sculptures, gadgets, artwork---anything that can be modeled in 3D.
 Residents can buy cosmetics to improve the appearance of their avatars, just like we do in the real world.
-Skin, hair, jewelry, custom animations - if you can imagine it, someone will craft it and sell it to you.
+Skin, hair, jewelry, custom animations---if you can imagine it, someone will craft it and sell it to you.
 Apart from objects, some focus on providing services for their fellow residents: entertainment, education, consulting, business management, news, and yes, even banking.